PavelDemyanenko/gulp-parker/README.md

 #### options.title

 Type: `String`
-Default value: `Grunt Parker Report`
+Default value: `Gulp Parker Report`

 When logging the reported results to file, use this as title of the markdown document.